cszach/linux-cli-guide/book/chapter00.md

 **Figure 0.6** A GNOME Terminal window, as seen in the GNOME desktop environment.

-In KDE (another desktop environment), the terminal emulator Konsole is provided as part of the desktop environment itself.
-In LXDE, the terminal emulator is called "LXTerminal".
+In KDE (another desktop environment), the terminal emulator _Konsole_ is provided as part of the desktop environment itself.
+In LXDE, the terminal emulator is called _LXTerminal_.

 In Ubuntu (arguably the most popular Linux distribution), you can use the keyboard shortcut `Ctrl` + `Alt` + `T` to open a terminal emulator.